handsomecode/smart-foosball-iot/SlackBot/README-slackbot.md

 }
 ```

-Then you will be able to start application, turn on Slack Interacvite Messages, invite bot to general channel and start to use it.
+Then you will be able to start the application, turn on Slack Interactive Messages, invite bot to general channel and start to use it.

-Bot has two main commands, mentioned above:
+The bot has two main commands, mentioned above:

 **@foosbot play** - for looking for players with help of interactive messages with buttons
 **@foosbot stats** - for displaying week's statistics